Masco: Reorganizing in the 1980s and 1990s

 In 1982 Masco's earnings did not grow for the first time in 26 years.
 The next year however, “In 1983, earnings climbed again for this maker of faucets and diverse product mix of builders’ hardware, because of increased housing starts and a strong do-it-yourself market.”

 In 1985, Masco purchased the remaining outstanding stock of Flint & Walling, Inc (after purchasing 30% in 1971 and controlling interest in 1978).

 In 1986, Masco started a home furnishings division by buying Henredon for $298 million and Drexel Heritage for $356 million.
 Other companies added to the division were Lexington Home Brands, Hickorycraft, Marge Carson, La Barge and Marbro in 1987, and fabric company Robert Allen/Ametex in 1988.
 In 1989, Universal Furniture, BenchCraft and Cal-Style were added in a $480 million deal, as well as Sunbury Textiles.
 The division added Berkline in 1994 and sold Marge Carson and Cal-Style in 1995.

 Masco reorganized its numerous companies; in 1988, the specialty products divisions of Masco Industries and Masco Corporation combined to form TriMas Corporation.
 Three years after this merger, TriMas was listed on the New York Stock Exchange (NYSE).
 The remainder of Masco Industries became Masco Tech Inc. and in 1993 was listed on the NYSE.
 At that point in time three different Masco Companies existed: Masco Corp., Masco Tech., and TriMas Corp.

 Two years later, Masco entered the services business.
 TriMas and Masco Tech merged to form one company offering a wide array of products.
 Masco announced a 2 for 1 stock split, which was the ninth time the company had split its shares since 1960 and was the 40th year in a row that its dividends were increased.
 This merger left two companies, Masco Tech. and Masco Corp.

 In 1996, Masco sold most of its Home Furnishings Division to investors for $1.1 billion, creating a new company called LifeStyle Furnishings International.

-In 1999, Masco involved itself in the architectural coatings business, and the company's annual sales topped five billion dollars for the first time.
+In 1999, Masco involved itself in the architectural coatings business by purchasing Behr, and the company's annual sales topped five billion dollars for the first time.